The Soldier's Details

 - Nagasaki-Manila details unknown; Manila-Morotai-Darwin-Perth, B24 Liberator aircraft A72-379

 Edward Hardey, aged 18 years enlisted WWI on 27th August 1917 at Blackboy Hill and departed Australia on HMT ‘Ormonde’ with 22nd Reinforcements, 28th Battalion.
 Service No. 7310.
-He joined 51st Btn on 4th June 1918 with whom he remained until his discharge on 19th September 1919.
-He served in France.
+He joined 51st Btn on 4th June 1918 with whom he remained until his discharge on 19th September 1919 and served in France.
 He was wounded in the left buttock during his service in WW1.

 Whilst in Singapore he was again wounded, this time in the right buttock.